4000th facility has been added to the Ski Jumping Hill Archive

 ![]() |

-At Čertak already in 1920 the first wooden 40 ski jump was built by the efforts of a German hotel owner.
+At Čertak already in 1920, the first wooden 40 ski jump was built by the efforts of a German hotel owner.
 Over the years the ski jumping hill was often enlarged and a smaller one was added.
-Sudeten-German championships, German youth championships and many exclusive international “Teufelsberg-Sprungläufe” (devil’s hill competitions) took place, whereby widths of over 60 or 30 m were reached.
+Sudeten-German championships, German youth championships, and many exclusive international “Teufelsberg-Sprungläufe” (devil’s hill competitions) took place, whereby widths of over 60 or 30 m were reached.
 1946 both ski clubs were united and jumping completely moved to Čertak.
-1952 both hills were set up newly, but already at that time there were ideas to built a 100 m ski jumping hill.
+1952 both hills were set up newly, but already at that time, there were ideas to build a 100 m ski jumping hill.

 In 1955 the facility was completely changed.
 The large hill was profiled into a K70 and the smaller into a K50.
 Also a new 30 m “pioneer ski jump” was added, which became one year later the first Czech hill with mattings.
-In the 1970’s this construction was dilapidating and so had to be renewed.
-In 1979 the facility was opened ceremonious after deep changings.
-The large hill had become a K90, the middle ski jump a K70 and the small a new K40 ski jumping hill.
+In the 1970s this construction was dilapidating and so had to be renewed.
+In 1979 the facility was opened ceremoniously after deep changes.
+The large hill had become a K90, the middle ski jump a K70, and the small a new K40 ski jumping hill.

 Post comment: